coderken59/universal-seed/README.md

 **`universal-seed`** is a seed project for Angular Universal apps following the common patterns and [best practices](https://angular.io/styleguide) in file and application organization, providing the following features:

 - Development using angular-cli.
-- Production mode with Universal and AOT.
+- Production mode with Universal and **Ahead-of-Time** compilation support.
 - Lazy loading of modules.
 - Angular cli support.